-This lane soon meets the B2136 in front of some old cottages where you bear left onto the main road.
-In 100m you reach the Windmill pub/restaurant on the right, one of two possible refreshment stops in the village; the Sugar Loaves pub is a further 100m along the road.
+At the end of the track keep ahead on a residential street (Athelstan Green).
+At a T-junction turn left onto Musket Lane and then bear left in front of some old cottages onto the main road through the village.
+In 100m you reach the Windmill pub/restaurant on the right, one of two possible refreshment stops; the Sugar Loaves pub is a further 100m along the road.

 Take the footpath heading south-east from the Windmill pub.
 In the corner of a small meadow take a footpath on the right across the high-speed railway (HS1) and the M20.
 Turn left onto the A20, then in 175m turn right into Leeds Castle grounds.

 Take the driveway to the right of the Windmill pub, signposted to the Village Hall.
 After passing the pub's car park and the hall you reach some farm buildings, where you keep left to skirt around them.
 Follow the farm track through a gate, across a stream and around bends to the right and left, climbing gently.
-At the end of the hedge on your right, after about 125m, there is a narrow fenced path with a yellow footpath marker off to the right.
+At the end of the hedge on your right, after about 125m, there is a gate with a yellow footpath marker.